erik-sandoval/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach just loops through the elements in the array, while .map writes the elements into a new array.

 2. What is the difference between a function and a method?

+A function has global/window binding, while a method has an implicit binding.

 3. What is closure?

+Closure is the lexical scope a function had when it was created, allowing it to be reachable when called later on.

 4. Describe the four rules of the 'this' keyword.

+Global / Window Binding: it is in the global scope and can be called from anywhere.

+Implicit Binding: it is within a function and must have the function name first in order to be declared.

+Explicit Binding: it is when you explicitly reference something 'function.call(explicit)' telling the function to explicitly call explicit.

+New Binding: it is storing the parent function within a new instance, allowing you to pass and store your own values within the new variable being declared.

 5. Why do we need super() in an extended class?

+We need to use super() because classes are still functions, just using keywords as syntactic sugar. super() is really just 'Child.prototype = Object.create(Person.prototype);' under the hood.

 ## Project Set up